ahmedalaa14/jenkins-shared-library/README.md

 ## Description

-The Jenkins shared library is loaded from a Git repository and includes functions for building a JAR file, building and pushing a Docker image, and deploying an application.
+The Jenkins shared library is loaded from a Git repository and includes functions for building a vars file, building and pushing a Docker image, and deploying an application.

 ## Usage